 They have a hell of a time of it.
 Just checking tickets on one train they run into no end of trouble customers: a paranoid schizophrenic, a large flamboyant and very fresh gay, a pimp with a couple of girls from his stable, an unmuzzled and loud dog, even a girl in a pear shaped bear suit.
 Some customers stutter, some have no voice at all.
 Some threaten with needles, some with words.
 Some have become legend, like a young punk called Bootsie, who the inspectors have been after for a long time but who continually seems to get through and past them.
 There's even a huge hooded guy who pushes people under trains.

 The film runs through a lot of emotions.
 It seems strange to use words like 'rich' and 'sumptuous' when describing a dirty underground world where the lights keep flickering in and out of life, but those are the ones that spring to mind when describing the story.
-It's a ride, but not it's a ride where you check your brain at the gate and just experience; it's a ride that floods over you in fascinating waves, throwing little stories at you from every direction but so cleverly that they all form a coherent and fascinating whole.
+It's a ride, but it's not a ride where you check your brain at the gate and just experience; it's a ride that floods over you in fascinating waves, throwing little stories at you from every direction but so cleverly that they all form a coherent and fascinating whole.

 It's a tough but tender film, surreal and symbolic but also firmly rooted in reality.
 Bulcsú and his crew go through a heck of a lot in what is just short of a couple of hours for us but still only a few days for them.
 Yet in that time, if I'm reading the subtext right, Bulcsú fights not just thugs and a rival crew run by the asskissing Gonzó, but his own inner demons, and finds romance too, in the form of the mysterious girl in the bear suit who is the daughter of a colourful train driver.